-If you are growing the crystals as part of a science project, this is good time to document the growth and learn more about why and how the crystals form.
+If you are growing the crystals as part of a science project, this is a good time to document the growth and learn more about why and how the crystals form.

 How Borax Crystals Form

 Borax has a solubility of 5.8 grams per 100 milliliters of solution or a 5.8 percent concentration in a room temperature water solution.
 However, as the water temperature increases, more borax will dissolve.
-Then as the hot water and dissolved borax solution cools to room temperature, it becomes supersaturated.
+Then as the hot water and dissolved borax solution cool to room temperature, it becomes supersaturated.
 Supersaturated solutions are unstable and the excess borax will separate and cling to and crystallize on any textured surface.

-Enjoy Your Crystals
+Enjoy Your Snowflake Crystals